happy-sdk/cryptdatum/docs/content/en/specs/v1.0/file-extension.md

     - The specific form of the payload data depends on the flags set in the header.

 - **Extension Purpose**:
-    - The `.cdt` file extension does not indicate the type of data stored in the file.
+    - The `.cdatum` file extension does not indicate the type of data stored in the file.
-    - It only signifies that the file is in the CDT format and can be read and processed by software that supports the CDT format.
+    - It only signifies that the file is in the Cryptdatum format and can be read and processed by software that supports the Cryptdatum format.
 :::

 ### Example Use Cases

 ::: details Click to expand
-- **Data Interchange**: Using the `.cdt` file extension facilitates the interchange of data between systems that support the Cryptdatum format, ensuring compatibility and correct interpretation of the file contents.
+- **Data Interchange**: Using the `.cdatum` file extension facilitates the interchange of data between systems that support the Cryptdatum format, ensuring compatibility and correct interpretation of the file contents.

-- **Software Integration**: Developers can design software to recognize and handle `.cdt` files appropriately, leveraging the header information to process the payload data correctly.
+- **Software Integration**: Developers can design software to recognize and handle `.cdatum` files appropriately, leveraging the header information to process the payload data correctly.
 :::

-By using the `.cdt` file extension, Cryptdatum ensures that files conforming to the CDT format are easily identifiable and can be properly managed by supporting software, maintaining the integrity and compatibility of the data.
+By using the `.cdatum` file extension, Cryptdatum ensures that files conforming to the Cryptdatum format are easily identifiable and can be properly managed by supporting software, maintaining the integrity and compatibility of the data.